weplok/Flask-Shop-Yandex-Lyceum/README.md

 # Flask-Shop-Yandex-Lyceum

 It is my study project in Yandex Lyceym.
-Mars-mission web-site w/ Flask.
+Mars-mission web-site w/ Flask

 ## How run server